 Every four years, each Unit elects a chairperson who also serves as an E-Board Member.
-Units hold regular meetings (monthly or bimonthly) that provide members an opportunity to discuss workplace concerns, get updates on negotiations, ask questions, and meet other members.
-For a complete schedule, check the Local 37 website, or contact the office.
+Units hold regular meetings (monthly) that provide members an opportunity to discuss workplace concerns, get updates on negotiations, ask questions, and meet other members.
+For a complete schedule, check the Local 37 website, or contact the office recommendations to the E-Board.
+The types of committees are listed below.
+The President, in consultation with the Business Manager, appoints all members and ensures committees function efficiently and effectively.